 - Have an ACT composite score of 22 or better or a score of 1020 or better on the SAT.
 If the undergraduate applicant's ACT or SAT score is below 22 or 1020 respectively, the applicant must take the Praxis 1 exam.
 Post-baccalaureate students who are enrolled with the Graduate School MUST take the MAT (minimum score of 372) or the GRE (minimum 900/4.0 (writing)) instead.

-- Contact certification officer in School of Education, Avalon Gourley.
+- Contact the graduate advisor/recruiter in the School of Education, Robin Sturnes.